agneflores/Classification-Model-Comparison-Project/README.md

 #### Bank client data:

-1 - age (numeric)
+age (numeric)

-2 - job : type of job (categorical: "admin.","unknown","unemployed","management","housemaid","entrepreneur","student","blue-collar","self-employed","retired","technician","services")
+job : type of job (categorical: "admin.","unknown","unemployed","management","housemaid","entrepreneur","student","blue-collar","self-employed","retired","technician","services")

-3 - marital : marital status (categorical: "married","divorced","single"; note: "divorced" means divorced or widowed)
+marital : marital status (categorical: "married","divorced","single"; note: "divorced" means divorced or widowed)

-4 - education (categorical: "unknown","secondary","primary","tertiary")
+education (categorical: "unknown","secondary","primary","tertiary")

-5 - default: has credit in default? (binary: "yes","no")
+default: has credit in default? (binary: "yes","no")

-6 - balance: average yearly balance, in euros (numeric)
+balance: average yearly balance, in euros (numeric)

-7 - housing: has housing loan? (binary: "yes","no")
+housing: has housing loan? (binary: "yes","no")

-8 - loan: has personal loan? (binary: "yes","no")
+loan: has personal loan? (binary: "yes","no")

 #### Related with the last contact of the current campaign:

-9 - contact: contact communication type (categorical: "unknown","telephone","cellular")
+contact: contact communication type (categorical: "unknown","telephone","cellular")

-10 - day: last contact day of the month (numeric)
+day: last contact day of the month (numeric)

-11 - month: last contact month of year (categorical: "jan", "feb", "mar", ..., "nov", "dec")
+month: last contact month of year (categorical: "jan", "feb", "mar", ..., "nov", "dec")

-12 - duration: last contact duration, in seconds (numeric)
+duration: last contact duration, in seconds (numeric)

 #### Other attributes:

-13 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)
+campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)

-14 - pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric, -1 means client was not previously contacted)
+pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric, -1 means client was not previously contacted)

-15 - previous: number of contacts performed before this campaign and for this client (numeric)
+previous: number of contacts performed before this campaign and for this client (numeric)

-16 - poutcome: outcome of the previous marketing campaign (categorical: "unknown","other","failure","success")
+poutcome: outcome of the previous marketing campaign (categorical: "unknown","other","failure","success")

-#### Output variable (desired target):
+#### Target variable:

-17 - y - has the client subscribed a term deposit? (binary: "yes","no")
+y - has the client subscribed a term deposit? (binary: "yes","no")

 Missing Attribute Values: None